-We’ve been replacing skilled and knowledgeable workers for centuries, but the machines don’t aspire to better jobs and higher employment.
-Jacquard looms replaced expert needleworkers in the 19th century, but these remarkable devices—programmed with punch cards for a myriad of fabric patterns—didn’t spell doom for dressmakers and tailors.
-Until the mid-20th century we relied on our best and brightest to do arithmetic—being a “calculator” used to be a highly respected profession.
-Now that comparably capable devices are given away as promotional trinkets at trade shows, the mathematically minded among us can focus on tasks that require broader skills, like statistical analysis.
-Soon, your car will be able to drive you to the office upon command, but you don’t have to worry about it signing up with Uber to make a few extra bucks for gas while you’re in a staff meeting (unless you instruct it to).
+Machines have been taking over skilled work for centuries, but the machines don’t aspire to better jobs and higher employment.
+Jacquard looms replaced expert needleworkers in the 19th century, but they didn’t spell doom for tailors.
+Until the mid-20th century we relied on our best and brightest to do arithmetic, but now that comparably capable devices are given away as promotional trinkets at trade shows, the mathematically minded among us can focus on tasks that require broader skills, like statistical analysis.

-We should stop describing these modern marvels as proto-humans and instead talk about them as a new generation of flexible and powerful machines.
-We should be careful about how we deploy and use AI, but not because we are summoning some mythical demon that may turn against us.
-Rather, we should resist our predisposition to attribute human traits to our creations and accept these remarkable inventions for what they really are—potent tools that promise a more prosperous and comfortable future.
+Yes, we should be careful about how we deploy AI, but not because we are summoning some mythical demon.
+Instead, we should accept these remarkable inventions for what they really are—potent tools that promise a more prosperous and comfortable future.

-Jerry Kaplan teaches the social and economic impact of AI at Stanford University.
+Jerry Kaplan teaches at Stanford University.
 His latest book is Artificial Intelligence: What Everyone Needs to Know, from Oxford University Press.